jhfhngj/BuniBuni/README.md

 > “Why so expensive?”

-Simple: the battery is high-amp (4A) to support MG90S servos.
+Simple: the battery (since it is beta, I am testing it with only PSU) is high-amp (4A) to support MG90S servos.
 MG90S costs around $7 each — pricey, but worth it.
 Why?
 Metal gears.
 More torque.
 More durability.

 I chose MG90S because they’re strong enough for hopping.
 And the 5V 4A battery?
 Because with great power comes great responsibility (Spider-Man reference).
 MG90S can draw **500mA to 1A each**, so you need serious current to keep BuniBuni bouncing.